hzi-bifo/corona_protein_dynamics/README.md

   -h, --help  Show help
 ```

-- There are two ways to install this pipeline:
+### There are two ways to install this pipeline

   1. [Install it from the source in this repository](#installation-with-conda)
   1. [Use singularity](#use-singularity-container)

+> [!IMPORTANT]
+> Singularity image guarantees reproducibility by encapsulating exact package builds.
+To avoid potential licensing issues with the Conda defaults channel—which now requires a license for commercial use—we have removed it from our environment YAML file.
+As a result, the package builds provided solely by the community channels (conda-forge and bioconda) may differ from those originally set up in our pipeline.

 ## Installation with conda